 You can also get involved through responding to our public consultations.

-Volunteering as a lay plus member on HRA committees
+Volunteering as a lay member on HRA committees

 Lay members are people who volunteer on Research Ethics Committees and other HRA committees such as the Confidentiality Advisory Group, many of whom do not work in clinical research or health care or have a background in it.
-The views and opinions of lay plus members are important and sit at the heart of the HRA’s commitment to protect and promote the interests of patients and the public in research.
+The views and opinions of lay members are important and sit at the heart of the HRA’s commitment to protect and promote the interests of patients and the public in research.

 Would you like to get involved?

 We advertise opportunities for people to apply to be members of Research Ethics Committees and other HRA committees on our website and twitter @HRA_Latest.

 If you would like to join the HRA Public Involvement Network or be involved in the HRA's work, or if you have any ideas or feedback, Jim and Andrea would love to hear from you.

 Telephone: 020 7104 8168